intel/pepc/docs/guide-install.md

 ## Installation Script

-The `install-pepc` script is the simplest way to install `pepc`.
-It takes care of everything: installing OS dependencies, creating the Python virtual environment, configuring shell tab completions, man pages, and adding a `sudo` alias if needed.
+The `tools/install-pepc` script is the simplest way to install `pepc`.
+It takes care of
+everything: installing OS dependencies, creating the Python virtual environment, configuring shell tab completions, man pages, and adding a `sudo` alias if needed.

 First, clone the repository to get the script.